If your steering wheel shakes when braking, then it’s an indication that there is a problem with your tire or brake system.

 Your vehicle’s suspension system comprises the shock absorber, coil, bushing, springs, and others that help you gain control after running into bumps, roadblocks, or potholes.

-If any systems develop a fault, then expect the steering wheel to shake whenever you brake or stop.
+If any systems develop a fault, expect the steering wheel to shake whenever you brake or stop.

 5. A sticky brake Pad Caliper